huiwenke/MineProt/README.md

 WebServer basic platform (NGINX, Apache, etc.)
 MAXIT 11.100
 ```
+See [Deployment manual](https://github.com/huiwenke/MineProt/wiki/Deployment-manual) for more information.

 ### Toolkit dependencies

 This project's inbox scripts depends on `Python 3.6+`.
 Operations will be more convenient with a `Bash` shell.

 Browser plugins require the [TamperMonkey plugin](https://www.tampermonkey.net/).

+See [Toolkit manual](https://github.com/huiwenke/MineProt/wiki/Toolkit-manual) for more information.